 Why You Need a Real Estate Lawyer

 Axess Law’s licensed real estate lawyers review your agreement of purchase and sale when you condo shop in Ontario.
 We check status certificates for red flags and look for legal issues in pre-construction purchase contracts or assignments for sale.

-Our real estate lawyer Toronto, Greater Toronto Area and Ottawa services process legal documents from realtors and mortgage lenders to close your deal on time.
-You meet mortgage discharge and financing deadlines and satisfy subject-to conditions or we negotiate with the seller’s lawyer to extend your contract.
+Our real estate lawyer in Toronto, Greater Toronto Area, and Ottawa services process legal documents from realtors and mortgage lenders to close your deal on time.
+You meet mortgage discharge and financing deadlines and satisfy subject-to-conditions or we negotiate with the seller’s lawyer to extend your contract.